awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 If you don't specify a location for your own `sdkconfig.default` file, FreeRTOS uses the default file located at `freertos/vendors/espressif/boards/esp32/aws_demos/sdkconfig.defaults`\.

+For more information, see [Project Configuration](https://docs.espressif.com/projects/esp-idf/en/v4.2-beta1/esp32s2/api-reference/kconfig.html) in the Espressif *API Reference* and, if you encounter issues after you have successfully compiled, see the section on [ Deprecated options and their replacements](https://docs.espressif.com/projects/esp-idf/en/v4.2-beta1/esp32s2/api-reference/kconfig.html#deprecated-options-and-their-replacements) on that page\.

 ### Summary<a name="getting_started_espressif_cmake_project_summary"></a>

 If you have a project with a component called `example_component`, and you want to override some configurations, here's a complete example of the top level `CMakeLists.txt` file\.